7 Generalization

 • Other datasets were collected through “open calls” to other researchers to submit data without further verification.

-• Identify children’s lungs: if the model can identify that the image was from a child, it can safely predict “not COVID”.
+• Identify children’s lungs: If the model can identify that the image was from a child, it can safely predict “not COVID”.

 • Identify the year: If the model can identify the year through explicit or implicit markers (like the type of machine) it can safely label “not COVID” for older images.